- Attention, Visual Consciousness and Indeterminacy

 - The Visual Presence of Determinable Properties

 In Phenomenal Presence, eds.
-Fiona Macpherson, Fabian Dorsch and Martine Nida-Rümelin.
+Fabian Dorsch and Fiona Macpherson.
 OUP 2018.
-In press.

 I explain and defend a way of understanding the idea that properties of things, such as their shapes and colours, are visually present to a subject of experience.
 I argue that this idea is coherent, well motivated and empirically plausible, provided that we reject two traditional assumptions: (i) that maximally determinate properties, rather than just determinable properties, are visually present; (ii) that we can tell through introspection exactly which properties are visually present to us.